Gingerbread Photo Craft [Free Template]

 Directions

-Cut out the photo of your child and glue it to the middle of the gingerbread man’s head.
+First, guide your child to cut out the photo of your child and glue it to the middle of the gingerbread man’s head.

 Place the icing hair on the top of the head, glue it in place, and cut off any paper that hangs off the top of the head.

-If you’re making this with a girl, glue the bow to the side of the head.
+Next, if you’re making this with a girl, glue the bow to the side of the head.
 If you’re making this with a boy, glue the bow to the neck.

-Place the icing decorations on each of the limbs and glue them in place.
+Now, help your child to place the icing decorations on each of the limbs and glue them in place.
 Use the scissors to cut off the extra paper.

 Christmas Ideas For Kids